2025/8/6 2026/4/3

 While reception and phone services are not legally mandatory, they serve as strong supporting elements for demonstrating the substantiality of the business.
 The presence of on-site management or reception staff at the serviced office enhances the credibility and operational reality of the business base, showing that it operates in a professionally managed environment.

-The lease agreement must clearly identify the specific private space provided and should be signed under the name of the newly established Japanese corporation, not the individual applicant.
+The lease agreement must be executed in the name of the established corporation.
+For service offices, it is crucial that the lease agreement clearly specifies the designated private space provided and is signed under the name of the newly established Japanese corporation, rather than the individual applicant.

 2-2.
 Virtual Offices